An adventurous trip for families and nature lovers of all ages.

 You are here: Home > Costa Rica > Costa Rica Family Self-Drive Adventure in 15 days

-Alajuela, Costa Rica’s second biggest city with its impressive red domed cathedral popular Parque Central surrounded by big mango trees.
+Alajuela, Costa Rica’s second biggest city, with its impressive red-domed cathedral and its Parque Central which is surrounded by huge mango trees

-Visit Poas Vlcano early in the morning, before it gets shrouded again by a veil of clouds.
+Visit Poas Volcano early in the morning, before it becomes shrouded by a mythical-looking veil of cloud

-Listen and observe Monteverde’s wildlife during a night walk
+Hear and observe Monteverde’s wildlife during a guided night walk through the cloud forest

-Watch surfers navigate the monstrous waves from the beautiful beach at Playa Hermosa
+Watch surfers negotiate the monstrous waves from the beautiful beach at Playa Hermosa

-The hotels on our family-friendly holiday are excitingly close to brooding volcanoes like Poas and Arenal, which still produce ash columns and the occasional minor eruption, or right in the middle of Monteverde’s Cloud Forest.
+Your hotels on this family-friendly holiday are situated in amazing locations such as excitingly close to brooding volcanoes like Poas, which still produces ash columns and the occasional minor eruption, or right in the middle of Monteverde’s Cloud Forest.

 Accommodation on this day: Xandari Resort Hotel & Spa